 Positive role models help young children begin to break negative cycles of violence and poverty.

 Explain your project idea (2,000 characters)

 Twelve years after Hurricane Katrina, Gert Town is still in recovery.
-Nearly 90% of the town’s population is African American minority.
-Local statistics indicate 54% of people in Gert Town live below the US Census-defined poverty line: 35% do not own a car, 19% do not have a high school diploma, and 71% do not have a post-secondary degree.
-These factors limit employment and economic opportunity to rise above poverty.
+Statistics indicate that 54% of people in Gert Town live below the US Census-defined poverty line: 35% do not own a car, 19% do not have a high school diploma, 71% do not have a post-secondary degree.
+These factors limit employment & opportunities to rise above poverty.

-Partners have collected data to identify community needs from residents of Gert Town as well as local service providers.
-The Dominican Sisters of Peace operate and live in the Gert Town Peace Center, and are intimately acquainted with life in the neighborhood.
-The XUCOC is located on the other side of the neighborhood, and benefits from both its proximity to those served and the research and resources of Xavier University.
+Project partners The Peace Center and XUCOC have collected data identifying community needs from Gert Town residents, & are working to serve those needs & to drive resources into the neighborhood.
+The Dominican Sisters of Peace operate & live at the Peace Center in Gert Town.
+The XUCOC is located on the other side of the neighborhood, benefiting from its proximity to those served & the research & resources of Xavier University.

 Who are the beneficiaries?
 (1,000 characters)

 This program will benefit Gert Town residents of all races & ages, today & in the future, as a more peaceful community is created through interracial understanding.

 Involvement in and organization of community events like the Night Out Against Crime encourage self-policing and a demonstration of positive community values.